ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 - Errata: Further clarify 3rd/last bit of Variant for spec \| 5560 #8
 - Draft 05: B.2.
 Example of a UUIDv7 Value two "var" in table #120
 - Draft 05: MUST veribage in Reliability of 6.1 #121
+- Draft 05: Further discourage centralized registry for distributed UUID Generation.
 - New: Further Clarity of exact octet and bit of var/ver in this spec
 - New: Block diagram, bit layout, test vectors for UUIDv4
 - New: Block diagram, bit layout, test vectors for UUIDv3
 - New: Block diagram, bit layout, test vectors for UUIDv5
+- New: Add MD5 Security Considerations reference, RFC6151
+- New: Add SHA1 Security Considerations reference, RFC6194

 # UUID Format {#format}

 The UUID format is 16 octets (128 bits); the variant bits in conjunction with the version bits described in the next sections in determine finer structure.

+UUIDs MAY be represented as binary data or integers.
-When in use with URNs or applications, any given 128 bit UUID MAY be represented by the "hex-and-dash" string format consisting of multiple groups of upper or lowercase alphanumeric hex characters seperated by a single dash/hyphen.
+When in use with URNs or applications, any given 128 bit UUID SHOULD be represented by the "hex-and-dash" string format consisting of multiple groups of upper or lowercase alphanumeric hex characters separated by a single dash/hyphen.
-When used with Datbases please refer to {{database_considerations}}
+When used with databases please refer to {{database_considerations}}.

-The formal definition of the UUID string representation is provided by the following (ABNF) {{ref-7}}.
+The formal definition of the UUID string representation is provided by the following (ABNF) {{RFC4234}}.

 ~~~~ abnf
    UUID                   = 4hexOctet "-"